Durba01/pinterest-cloud-data-pipeline/README.md

 ## MILESTONE 3: BACTH PROCESSING: CONFIGURE THE EC2 KAFKA CLIENT

+### Aim of the Milestone
+The primary aim of this milestone is to establish a robust and scalable Kafka client on an AWS EC2 instance, optimized for efficient batch processing.
+This involves setting up a secure, high-performance EC2 environment, installing and configuring Kafka to handle large volumes of data, and ensuring reliable data transfer between Kafka and other components in our data pipeline.
+The goal is to create a system that not only supports current processing loads but is also adaptable to future scaling and operational needs.

 ### Task 1: Creating PEM File Locally

 - In Step 1, we successfully created a .pem file and highlighted the need for secure storage.